Almonte, Spain: Climate

 This area has a combination of mediterranean and oceanic climate, due to its location near the limits of the Atlantic Ocean and the Mediterranean Sea.
-Being an extense territory, it has a variety of microclimates and an average temperature of 17 °C (62.6 °F).
+Given its large size, it has a variety of microclimates and an average temperature of 17 °C (62.6 °F).
 It has warm summers and winters, without the extreme variations that can be found in landlocked provinces of Spain.
-Rain is not usual, barely reaching 700mm a year.
+Rain is infrequent, barely reaching 700mm a year.

-Within Doñana, there is certain humidity in winter and little rain in summer, being a spot where polar fronts and subtropical high pressures combine.
+Within Doñana, there is certain humidity in winter and little rain in summer, being a spot where polar fronts interact with subtropical high pressures.
 In Spring and Autumn, torrential rain may occur, while anticyclones may appear in winter.

-Even though Almonte's average temperature is mild due to oceanic influence, there are heavy storms in the coast during winter which leave important damages to the seafront structures, like restaurants and pavements.
+Even though Almonte's average temperature is mild due to oceanic influence, there are heavy storms on the coast during winter which leave important damages to the seafront structures, like restaurants and pavements.
 The council spends large quantities of money to rebuild certain zones, sometimes more than a million euros.